TheRealAboutCode/plotHoleInLordOfTheRings/README/README.md

 # Discussions

-Note that the :=> sumbols have been used to separate redditors.
+Note that the :=> symbols have been used to separate redditors.

 ================================================================================================